 Chemical Peels are wonderful at solving many skin irregularities.
 They are extremely beneficial in treating acne and acne scars in addition to a host of other skin conditions.
 Some of the benefits include –

-1- Lightening of acne scars/ marks, dark pigmentation, and blemishes, and to close large pores
+- Lightening of acne scars/ marks, dark pigmentation, and blemishes, and to close large pores.

-2- It can reduce sebum production thus re-balance oil production.
-Very useful for those who suffer from oily skin, that can trigger acne and acne scars
+- It can reduce sebum production thus re-balance oil production.
+Very useful for those who suffer from oily skin, that can trigger acne and acne scars.

-3- Improves skin’s complexion and brings a natural glow
+- Improves skin’s complexion and brings a natural glow.

-5- Prevents outbreak of acne and unclogs pores (great for blackheads and whiteheads)
+- Prevents outbreak of acne and unclogs pores (great for blackheads and whiteheads).

 Types Of Chemical Peels For Acne And Scars

 Chemical Peel is a cosmetic treatment that is used to exfoliate or remove the outermost layer to reveal younger and healthier skin from beneath.
-It helps improve the texture and complexion of the skin.
-Chemicals are extracted from natural substances and can be used as is or in combination of varying strengths.
-Dermatologists often suggest chemical peels to patients who want quicker results with little downtime.
-They are mainly used to help fade acne scars and other kinds of pigmentation.
 Major types of chemical peels include –

-Mild or superficial peels for acne – These chemical peels treat only the upper layer of the skin superficially, and are least penetrating.
+- Mild – These chemical peels treat only the upper layer of the skin superficially, and are least penetrating.
 They have anti-inflammatory properties thus help in reducing excess sebum secretions temporarily.
 They use mild acids that belong to alpha hydroxy acid or beta hydroxyl acid families.
 Salicylic acid and glycolic acid are commonly used in these peels at a concentration of 30%.
-It gives good results and last for at least 1-2 months.
+It gives good results and lasts for at least 1-2 months.
 With this treatment over time, acne begins to fade away.
 Studies suggest salicylic acids reduce the acne by 47-75% and glycolic acids reduce by 50-95%.

-Moderate peels for deep acne and light scars – These chemical peels penetrate until the upper layer of the dermis.
+- Moderate – These chemical peels penetrate until the upper layer of the dermis.
 They normally use 35-50% of TCA (trichloroacetic acid) This enables the exfoliation of deeper layers of the skin and thus stimulates newer collagen, elastin and other proteins under the skin.
 Prepping of skin is of prime importance for this kind of peel as it may cause reactions otherwise.
-This includes using jessner’s solution, glycolic acid, CO2 and acetone, etc. Studies suggest that TCA and salicylic acids can treat mild to moderate acne with effectiveness in darker (Indian) skin types.
+This includes using Jessner’s solution, glycolic acid, CO2 and acetone, etc. Studies suggest that TCA and salicylic acids can treat mild to moderate acne with effectiveness in darker (Indian) skin types.

-Deep peels for acne scars – They penetrate deeper into the dermis and are used to treat mild acne scars.
+- Deep – They penetrate deeper into the dermis and are used to treat mild acne scars.
 They use very strong acids and phenol at about 88% concentration.
 They break down proteins under the skin and stimulate newer collagen production.
 Studies suggest phenol peels reduce acne scars by 75%

 - Member of beta hydroxyl family